 As we wind down the year it is time to start thinking about nominees for Elk of the Year and Officer of the Year.
-I attended State convention for the first time last year and I was disappointed to learn that just a few worthy Elks were nominated for Community Service awards.
+I attended State convention for the first time last year and I was disappointed to learn that just a few worthy Elks were nominated for Community Service awards including one district that had no nominations.
 Each lodge district has a Community Service Chair and a Lodge Community Service position that can be a resource for the application process.
 We hope to see lots of applications this year; for each category from every Elks Lodge.
-Applications must be received by the Committee on or before February 1st 2017.
+Applications must be received by the Committee on or before February 1st 2018.

 NC Community Service Chair